Troubleshooting

 Missing workflow file

-When it says gitStream.cm Skipped — gitStream workflow file not found, it means that the GitHub action was not found, check again that you have this file in your rpeository root: .github/workflows/gitstream.yml, see instructions on GitHub installation.
+When it says gitStream.cm Skipped — gitStream workflow file not found, it means that: - The GitHub action was not found, check again that you have this file in your repository root: .github/workflows/gitstream.yml, see instructions on GitHub installation - When using org level, then the required cm repo may not be in the GitHub application allowed repositories list.
+See instructions above: enable gitStream for your cm repo

 Syntax error in the cm files